lindanguyen9/ux_research_portfolio/docs/creating-a-more-verticalized-experience.md

 - Adoption and time-to-value for targeted vertical cohorts
 - Adoption of new features and migration off legacy workarounds
 - Segmentation ease of use for non-technical operators
-- Retention/churn by vertical cohort post-verticalized improvements
+- Retention/churn by vertical cohort

-Targets are being finalized with PM/DS; results will be appended once datasets stabilize across cohorts and time windows.

 ## Leadership Actions
 - Co-authored a future-state narrative for Vertical A scenarios with the Sr. Staff Product Designer, grounding decisions in evidence and proposing a phased adoption plan.
 - Partnered with PMs for the other verticals to translate insights into prioritized next steps and additional research, ensuring teams owned clear problem statements and decision criteria.